How to Prepare Your Data Sources for HR Analytics

 5 Tips to Prepare Your Data and get the Most out of People Analytics

-HR analytics, also referred to as people analytics, workforce analytics, or talent analytics, is a method to analyse workforce data to get to know employees better and use the insights for managers to take better decisions about the workforce.
-The point here is that HR analytics is taking place in HR but it is a strategic support function for the business as a whole.
+HR analytics, also referred to as people analytics, workforce analytics, or talent analytics, is a method to analyze workforce data to get to know employees better and use the insights for managers to make better decisions about the workforce.
+The point here is that HR analytics is taking place in HR, but it is a strategic support function for the business as a whole.

 The journey to build a successful HR analytics function starts with building skills in analytical thinking and data analysis and applying them for workforce planning.
 But for the whole HR analytics function to succeed, it is necessary to build the first steps upon high quality workforce data.